In the digital world your photo is your way of showing bookers and clients your smile and your talent before they’ve even met you.

-Once you’ve thought through all of this you should have created a list of all the images you would like, and whether you are hiring a photographer or getting a talented friend to take the shots for you, you now have a shot list to tick off.
+Once you’ve thought through all of this you should have created a list of all the images you would like, and whether you hire a photographer or get a talented friend to take the shots for you, you now have a shot list to tick off.

 2) Don’t forget the technical stuff

 If you’re planning to do the photography yourself, this section is a must-read for you.
 As well as thinking about who your photography is aimed at, you will need to plan where you will use it.
 If you’re thinking of using it on postcards, leaflets or brochures for example, your final images will need to be high quality and a minimum of 300 dpi.